BrunaLab/LAS6292_DataManagement/content/post/class-sessions/04_class.md

 ### 3. Code

 1. The R code we used in class can be downloaded here:  {{% staticref "uploads/wk4_live_coding.R" "newtab" %}}Demo R Code{{% /staticref %}} You can copy and paste it into your own R script.

+### 4. Assignment

+1. There is no assignment to submnit this week, but I expect you to run the code and be able to answer the questions at the end.